DrrDom/rdkit-scripts/README.md

 `gen_stereo_rdkit` - enumerate stereoisomers (tetrahedral and double bond).

+`get_mol_center.py` - returns a geometrical center of a molecule

 `get_substr` - filter input molecules by SMARTS, multiple SMARTS are allowed, negative matching is possible.

 `get_total_charge` - calculate total formal charge of input MOL files.

 `keep_largest` - keep the largest fragment by the number of heavy atoms in each compound record.
 If components have the same number a random one will be selected.

+`mirror_mols.py` - return mirrored 3D input structure and optionally rename it.
+Useful for generation of enantiomers of molecules with axial/planar chirality.

 `murcko` - return Murcko scaffolds ignoring stereoconfiguration.